Jakeler/Jakeler.github.io/_posts/2021-03-25-oneplus-battery-protection.md

 Again reading words (2 byte) here, in addition to the voltage and soc now also `0x06` = temperature.
 The result is in 1/10 Kelvin, so it needs the 273.1 offset to get degrees celsius.

 ## Kernel Driver
 Okay, enough of the manual playing around.
 From the the previous look at the Android log it clear that there exists full kernel drivers already.
 Actually they are in the mainline kernel!
-This makes installation easier, but just loading the kernel module does not do it, trust me I have tried it.
+This makes installation easier, but just loading the kernel module does not do it.
+Trust me, I have tried it.

 ### Device Tree Overlays
 Like on the basic I2C setup a device tree entry is required, but there is no ready-made overlay included for this driver, so it is necessary to make it yourself.
 Armbian has [documentation](https://docs.armbian.com/User-Guide_Armbian_overlays/) and [examples](https://github.com/armbian/sunxi-DT-overlays/tree/master/examples) that helps to do this.